bmrb-io/BMRB-API/README.md

 Returns all entries that contain at least one of the queried shifts, as well as the list of shifts that matched.
 Results returned as a list of matching entries along with the matching shifts, number of shifts matched, and total offset of shifts, sorted by number of shifts matched and total offset.
-Shifts are counted as a match if they are within .2 ppm for C and N and if they are within .01 ppm for H.

 The titles and links to the matched entries are also returned.